-For the conscientious home gardener, boron deficiency in plants should not be a problem and care should be taken with the use of boron on plants, but once in awhile, a boron deficiency in plants can become a problem.
+For the conscientious home gardener, boron deficiency in plants should not be a problem and care should be taken with the use of boron on plants; once in awhile, however, a boron deficiency in plants can become a problem.
 When boron in soil is too high or too low, plants will not grow correctly.

 Effects and Use of Boron on Plants